-Also, the state decriminalized possession of 10 grams or less in 2014.
+The state decriminalized possession of 10 grams or less in 2014.
 It was a necessary step because Maryland had the fifth-highest marijuana possession arrest rate in America at that time.

-How to Get a Maryland Medical Marijuana Card
+How to Get a Medical Marijuana Card in Maryland

-Up until January 1, 2019, you only required a patient ID number and a government-issued ID to get marijuana from a Maryland dispensary.
-However, the MMCC then decided that all patients must purchase a medical cannabis ID card at the time of registration.
+Until January 1, 2019, you only required a patient ID number and a government-issued ID to get marijuana from a Maryland dispensary.
+However, the MMCC then decided that all patients must get a medical cannabis ID card at the time of registration.

 Step 1 – Gather Your Personal Information

-Before going to the MMCC website, you will need specific information to proceed, this includes:
+Before going to the MMCC website, you will need specific information to proceed; this includes:

 - A valid email account that you will use to apply for your MMJ card.

 - An electronic copy of a U.S. Government-issued photo ID.
-Acceptable IDs include passport, military ID, Motor Vehicle Administration ID card, or a driver’s license.
+Acceptable IDs include a passport, military ID, Motor Vehicle Administration ID card, or driver’s license.

 - Proof of your address in Maryland.
 You need two documents.
 Options include a utility bill, property tax bill, bank account statement, or car insurance policy.

 - An electronic copy of a clear photograph taken within the previous six months.
-If you are a hospice patient, you can get a letter from the Attending of Hospice on Record instead of a recent photo.
+If you are a hospice patient, you can get a letter from the Attending of Hospice on Record physician instead of a recent photo.

 - Are you under the age of 18?